-If you ever discover an error on a tax return, or realize you qualify for deductions or credits you didn't take, or forgot to include some income, you may be able to amend your return by filing a Form 1040X.
-When you prepare the 1040X, it's not necessary to complete a brand new tax return.
-Form 1040X only requires that you update the numbers that will change.
+If you ever discover an error on a tax return, realize you qualify for deductions or credits you didn't take, or forgot to include some income, you may be able to amend your return by filing a Form 1040-X. When you prepare the 1040-X, it's not necessary to complete a brand new tax return.
+Form 1040-X only requires that you update the numbers that will change.

 When you can file

-As long as your original tax return was prepared using Forms 1040, 1040-SR, 1040A, 1040EZ, 1040EZ-T, 1040NR or 1040NR-EZ, then you can amend it using Form 1040X.
-If your changes affect more than one tax return, you must file a separate Form 1040X for each tax year.
-Since it may be necessary to prepare additional forms or schedules, be sure you use the ones required for the tax year you are changing.
+If your changes affect more than one tax return, you must file a separate Form 1040-X for each tax year.
+Since it may be necessary to prepare additional forms or schedules, be sure you use the ones required for that specific tax year.

 How you can benefit